litmus-tests/litmus-tests-riscv/README.md

 Running the tests on hardware
 =============================

-**NOTE:** as we do not have RISC-V hardware available, the following instructions have not yet been fully tested.
-If you need help please contact us.

 The litmus tool from the diy tool suite can generate a C program that runs each of the litmus tests (incorporated into the C program as embedded assembly) multiple times in an aggressive test harness, when executed on a target RISC-V machine.
 The